-Expats are likely to experience some culture shock in the UAE.
-However, the country epitomises a true melting pot of cultures, and with the expat community accounting for nearly 80 percent of the UAE's population, many foreigners who relocate here quickly slide into a fairly insular niche made up of those from home or those from places similar to home.
+While expats are likely to experience some culture shock in the UAE.
+The country epitomises a true melting pot of cultures, and with the expat community accounting for nearly 80 percent of the UAE's population, many foreigners who relocate here quickly slide into a fairly insular niche made up of fellow expats.

-The majority of the UAE’s population is Muslim and the country operates according to Islamic traditions; expats will need to make sure they're familiar with local customs and behaviour.
+The majority of the local population is Muslim and the country operates according to Islamic traditions; expats will need to make sure they're familiar with local customs and behaviour.
 While non-Muslims are not expected to comply with Islamic code, they are obligated to respect it, which, in itself, can take some getting used to.

 Religion in the UAE

 Islam is the official religion of the UAE and the majority of Emiratis are Muslim.
-However, the government is a lot more liberal in this respect than some of its neighbours; the right to freedom of religion is respected, and there is very little interference in the practice of other religions in the country.
+That said, the right to freedom of religion is respected, and there is very little interference in the practice of other religions in the country.

-Non-Muslim religious groups can own their own land and build houses of worship, where they can practice their religion.
-However, it’s illegal to proselytise in the UAE and to spread the ideas of any religion apart from Islam through any form of media or the distribution of religious literature.
-Those caught doing this can face criminal prosecution, imprisonment and deportation.
+Non-Muslim religious groups can own their own land and build houses of worship, where they can practice their religion, but it’s illegal to proselytise in the UAE.

 The prayer can be heard on the street, in homes, at work, on the radio and television and even in malls.
 For newcomers, it can be a repeated reminder of their new surroundings.